sciunto-org/python-bibtexparser/docs/source/customize.rst

 We will be happy to provide a list of community-provided middleware layers here, so please let us know if you have written one!

 .. note::
-    To write your own middleware, simply extend the :class:`bibtexparser.middlewares.Blockmiddleware` (for functions working on blocks individually, such as encoding) or :class:`bibtexparser.middlewares.LibraryMiddleware` (for library-wide transformations, such as sorting blocks) and implement the superclass methods according to the python docstrings.
+    To write your own middleware, simply extend the :class:`bibtexparser.middlewares.BlockMiddleware` (for functions working on blocks individually, such as encoding) or :class:`bibtexparser.middlewares.LibraryMiddleware` (for library-wide transformations, such as sorting blocks) and implement the superclass methods according to the python docstrings.
 Make sure to check out some core middleware layers for examples.